hyperspy/hyperspy/doc/user_guide/io.rst

         for more details.
 Therefore, if you choose any other compression filter for saving a file, be aware that it may not be possible to load it in some platforms.

-- ``chunks``: tuple of interger or None.
+- ``chunks``: tuple of integer or None.
 Define the chunking used for saving the dataset.
 If None, calculates chunks for the signal, with preferably at least one chunk per signal space.
 - ``close_file``: if ``False``, doesn't close the file after writing.
 The file